 Flat Grain Storage

 Pro·Tec Buildings keep your grain against the elements!
 The tough, tightly woven polyethylene fabric cover resists tearing and leakage keeping your investments protected & safe.
-Engineered for stability & strength, Sentry Buildings can store over 5 million bushels of grain!
+Engineered for stability & strength, Sentry & Gable buildings can store over 5 million bushels of grain!

-Engineered to Meet Current IBC: Sentry Series Buildings follow the most recent building code while focusing on maximizing the features & benefits you get for the money.
-Its many applications include livestock shelters, commodity storage and flat grain storage.
+Engineered to Meet Current IBC: Sentry Series & Gable buildings follow the most recent building code while focusing on maximizing the features & benefits you get for the money.
+Their many applications include livestock shelters, commodity storage and flat grain storage.
 By adding the Grain Shield to your Sentry Building, you can store up to 30%+ more grain!

-Sentry Series building highlights include: using all high strength steel, "cross-braced" frames, rolled chords, universal wall attachments, grain storage capabilities, conveyor capabilities, simplified construction, and many more that make the Sentry Series a state of the art investment for any application.
+Sentry Series building highlights include: using all high strength steel, "cross-braced" frames, rolled chords, universal wall attachments, grain storage capabilities, conveyor capabilities, simplified construction, and many more that make the Sentry Series & Gable buildings a state of the art investment for any application.

 Engineering Design Specifications